bhoffman0/CSAwesome2/_sources/Unit7-ArrayList/2019delimitersQ3a.rst

        :optional:

        :click-incorrect:A string:endclick::click-incorrect: containing text and possibly delimiters has been split into *tokens* and stored inTest2:endclick:
-       :click-correct:String[] tokens:endclick:. :click-incorrect:Each token is either an open delimiter, a close delimiter, or a substring that is not a delimiter:endclick:. :click-incorrect: You will write the method :endclick::click-incorrect:getDelimitersList:endclick:, :click-incorrect: which returns an:endclick: :click-correct:ArrayList:endclick::click-incorrect: containing all the open and close delimiters found in tokens in their original order.:endclick:
+       :click-correct:String[] tokens:endclick:. :click-incorrect:Each token is either an open delimiter, a close delimiter, or a substring that is not a delimiter:endclick:.
+       :click-incorrect: You will write the method :endclick::click-incorrect:getDelimitersList:endclick:, :click-incorrect: which returns an:endclick: :click-correct:ArrayList:endclick:
+       :click-incorrect:containing all the open and close delimiters found in tokens in their original order.:endclick:

 .. reveal:: delim_cu_r2